 2. Don’t Aim for Perfection

 One of our best tips on how to get better at drawing is to let go of the idea of perfection.
 Work on establishing comfort with shapes, lines, and shading first, and from there you can begin honing the details.

 3. Take Time to Doodle

-Doodling is a fantastic way to kickstart your creativity.
-It’s especially useful in terms of figure drawing tips, since over time you’ll refine your ability to evaluate proportions and how different elements work in conjunction with another—even if they’re not looking very true to form yet.
+Doodling kick-starts your creativity.
+It’s especially helpful when drawing figures because over time, you’ll refine your ability to evaluate proportions and how different elements work together—even if they’re not looking true to form yet.